Norma Barzman: Life and career

-Barzman was born on September 15, 1920 in New York City, New York.
+Barzman was born into a Jewish family on September 15, 1920, in Manhattan, New York City.
+She attended Radcliffe College in Cambridge, Massachusetts.
 She started her career in 1946 writing the original story for Never Say Goodbye and The Locket.
-Later, she also write Finishing School (1952) and Il triangolo rosso (1967).
+Later, she also wrote Finishing School (1952) and Il triangolo rosso (1967).

 Barzman also appeared as an actress in Theatre 70 (1970) and Pajama Party (2000) as the Groovy Grandma guest.

 Personal life

 Barzman married mathematician Claude Shannon, known as the "father of information theory", and lived with him in Princeton, New Jersey.
 When they divorced, Barzman moved to Los Angeles with her mother and took classes at the School for Writers, the members of which were leftist.
 She met and married screenwriter Ben Barzman.
-Between the years 1949 and 1976 they lived in London, Paris, and Mougins (France), having been blacklisted from Hollywood.
+Having been blacklisted from Hollywood between the years 1949 and 1976, they lived in London, Paris, and on the French Riviera at Mougins.
 They had seven children.

-She resides in Beverly Hills, California.
+Barzman died at her home in Beverly Hills, California, on December 17, 2023, at the age of 103.